Read about the organizations we support that are working to preserve and strengthen Jewish life and the Jewish people.

 Operating Support $200,000

+Federation’s work is driven by a mission to care for those in need, deepen engagement in Jewish life and strengthen Jewish identity, and create connections among Jews locally, in Israel, and around the world.
 Locally, Federation provides critical funding to social service and beneficiary organizations that serve vulnerable populations, agencies that provide lifelong Jewish learning, and programs that engage people in Jewish life.
 Federation also partners with national and international organizations to care for Jews in need and strengthen Jewish identity throughout the world.

 PJ Library – Project Support $35,000